Shippable/docs/sources/ci/tutorial/build-push-image-to-docker-hub.md

 ###6.
 Add Assembly Line Config
 Now hook your Assembly Line to read configurations from repo `node_app`.
 Now jobs and resources section from `shippable.yml` are parsed to create the workflow.

-Detailed steps to add an Assembly Line are [here](deploy/configuration/).
+Detailed steps to add an Assembly Line is [here](deploy/configuration/).

 ###7.
 End to End Build and Push Assembly Line
 If you change the view of your subscriptions page to show in SPOG view, you should see something like this